easybill/e-invoicing/README.md

 // Invoking the getDocument method on an error will result in a LogicException
 $document = $readerResult->getDocument();

-if ($document instanceof XRechnungCiiInvoice) {
+if ($document instanceof CrossIndustryInvoice) {
-    // do something with the XRechnungCiiInvoice
+    // do something with the CrossIndustryInvoice
 }
 ```